Agile-Cheetahs/KIA_Frontend/README.md

 - The `KIA_Backend` project also needs to be set up to interface with the API.
 - By default this project talks to the API server on `http://localhost:8000/'.
    -To change it go to the `vite.config.ts` config file and change the port number.

+# Testing
+- cypress tests can be run with
+`cypress run test`